RosettaCommons/documentation/rosetta_basics/file_types/constraint-file.md

 File Formats
 ============

-Constraints can be specified using two different file formats, line-based and section-based.
-The line-based format is:
+Constraints can be specified in a line-based constraint file formatted like so:

 ```
 Constraint_Type1 Constraint_Def1